rrhg/rrhg.github.io/digitalocean_couchdb.md

 necesito avanzar.
 con la idea de spaces no voy a usar tanto storage

+## no worry about node security because
+Worker nodes are built on Droplets, but unlike standard Droplets, worker nodes are managed with the Kubernetes command-line client kubectl and are not accessible with SSH.
+On both the master nodes and the worker nodes, DigitalOcean maintains the system updates, security patches, operating system configuration and installed packages.

 ##  multi zone pq
   aparentemente geodns is from $5 to 25 a month.